An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Circuit Simulations

-To estimate the power consumed by the circuit, an integrated circuit model of the design was produced in Cadence Virtuoso using the TSMC180BCD product development kit.
-This technology node uses planar MOSFETs, for either $\SI{1.8}{\volt}$ or $\SI{5}{\volt}$.
-As integrated design provides much greater control of the specifics of the transistors used, three versions of the circuit were designed, with different sizes for the transistor used in the two inverters (Fig. \ref{tab:FETsizes}): one with minimum size input transistors, one with wide input transistors, and one with minimum size native NMOS and conventional PMOS input transistors.
+To assess integrability estimate the power consumed by the circuit, an integrated circuit model using the Cadence Virtuoso environment and a commercially available 180nm CMOS technology product development kit (PDK) was developed.
+This technology node includes planar MOSFETs, for either $\SI{1.8}{\volt}$ or $\SI{5}{\volt}$.
+For simulating the RRAM devices, we used a RRAM model based on the work of \cite{memModelPaper}.
+As integrated design provides much greater control of the specifics of the transistors used, three configurations of the proposed circuit were designed using different geometry parameters for employed the MOSFETs devices in the two hybrid RRAM-CMOS inverters (as shown in Table \ref{tab:FETsizes}): (1) with minimum size input transistors, (2) with wide input transistors, and (3) with minimum size native NMOS and conventional PMOS input transistors.
 In all cases the two transistors on the output branch were minimum size.
-All transistors are $\SI{1.8}{\volt}$ devices.
+All MOSFET components used for the showcased Spectre-SPICE simulations are $\SI{1.8}{\volt}$ devices.
 While it may be possible to replace the balancing resistors with static memristors, the assumption is that polysilicon resistors will be used.
 This constraint makes the $\SI{1}{\mega\ohm}$ balancing resistors of the PCB model wildly impractical, due to the area required.
-The simulations shown here were conducted with $\SI{10}{\kilo\ohm}$ balancing resistors and dynamic resistors of $\SI{1}{\kilo\ohm}$ to $\SI{100}{\kilo\ohm}$.
-While this strips the circuit of a significant portion of its range, it allows for the recovery of much of the sharpness that is now expected to be lost when implemented with memristors.
+The simulations shown here were conducted with $\SI{10}{\kilo\ohm}$ balancing resistors and memristors of $\SI{2.5}{\kilo\ohm}$ to $\SI{250}{\kilo\ohm}$.
+Note that the memristor model used has the specified conductance at $\SI{0.5}{\volt}$ and has conductance closer to a $\SI{1}{\kilo\ohm}$ to $\SI{100}{\kilo\ohm}$ resistor at the inflection point of the inverters.
+In addition to this, an extra gate was added to both transistors in the output stage, to allow the output to be disabled when the input was being adjusted or the circuit shut down.
+While the move to a higher current operating point strips the circuit of a significant portion of its range, it allows for the recovery of much of the sharpness that is now expected to be lost when implemented with memristors.
 It should be noted that a reduced range is not necessarily a problem, as the circuits before the CAM cell in the signal chain can be designed to output in the operating range of the CAM cell, and may even have their own headroom requirements that make a wider window unnecessary.